-In this tutorial we will show you how to install Apache ActiveMQ on Ubuntu 20.04 LTS.
+In this tutorial, we will show you how to install Apache ActiveMQ on Ubuntu 20.04 LTS.
 For those of you who didn’t know, Apache ActiveMQ is a free, multi-protocol, Java-based message broker software written in Java.
-It supports industry standard protocols that allows communication between separate applications.
+It supports industry-standard protocols that allow communication between separate applications.

 Install Apache ActiveMQ on Ubuntu 20.04 LTS Focal Fossa

 Step 1.
 First, make sure that all your system packages are up-to-date by running these following

 Step 2.
 Installing Java.

 To install the open-source version of Java, run the command:

 First, download ActiveMQ from Apache office package repository:

 Next, extract the downloaded folder and move its content to the

 /opt directory and create a folder called